-IF does have benefits.
+IF does have benefits, but it isn’t always the best tool for everyone.
 It can help folks lose fat (if used properly) and can fast-track entering ketosis.
 It can help build resilience and mental toughness.
 Overnight fasts are beneficial for your 24-hour genetic clock—the circadian rhythm—that regulates a large chunk of your genome.
 Practicing some kind of IF while traveling across multiple time zones seems to accelerate the process to reset your circadian clock to your new location.

 But it’s not all rainbows and autophagic unicorns.
 For example, am I a big fan of fasted training?
 Not really.
 In 2005, I thought fasted training was the bee’s knees.
 Now, more than 15 years later, working with thousands of people from elite members of the military to balding has-been athletes (like myself) I’d rate it above a parlor trick, but a good bit below Chuck Norris Tears.